Questions to (and Answers from) Frank!

 Thank you all for your fun, thoughtful comments and taking the time to write! -Frank Welker

-Many questions have been asked over the years and he may have already answered your question.
+Please read this page before sending in a question.
+Many questions have been asked over the years and Frank may have already answered your question.
 Newest letters are at the top of each section.

 Hello Mr Welker,